aliceriot/GitViz/README.md

+#GitViz

 I wrote a git visualizer!
 If you point it at a git repo it will print (to the terminal) a representation of the commit tree.

-By default it will only build the graph until it fills 100 lines.
+Nice!

+To build:

+    make
+    ./gitViz.bin

+and that's it!